 Pricing

-OpenTable offers three subscription tiers and a free trial of the Basic subscription for 30 days.
-After the free trial has ended, you will pay a flat subscription fee of $39 per month.
-In addition, there is a $1.50~ reservation fee charged for every booking made through OpenTable, plus an additional $0.25 for bookings made through your personal websites using the booking widget.
+The Basic subscription allows for restaurants to receive reservations with no table management solution.
+After the free trial has ended, a flat subscription fee of $39 per month is charged.
+In addition, there is a $1.50~ reservation fee charged for every booking made through OpenTable, plus an additional $0.25 for bookings made online through the restaurant’s website using the personal booking widget provided by OpenTable.

 Conclusion